Find Healthcare Schools

 What You Need to Know About Environmental Science, Protection, or Health Technician

-Qualities of an Environmental Science, Protection, or Health Technician
+Things an Environmental Science, Protection, or Health Technician Should Know How to Do

-Environmental Science, Protection, and Health Technicians state the following job skills are important in their day-to-day work.
+These are the skills Environmental Science, Protection, and Health Technicians say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.